Mojo de Ajo (Garlic Mojo Sauce)

 - on any kind of grilled shrimp or seafood, especially shrimp, white fish, and clams

-- on chicken, specifically some pinchos de pollo and chicharrones de pollo
+- on chicken, specifically some pinchos de pollo or chicharrones de pollo

 - with grilled veggies, especially those you enjoy with garlic!